wxinix/VissimApi.DriverModel/README.md

 To be added.

 # Compiler
-The code requries a C++ compiler that supports C++/17 or above.
+C++ compiler that supports C++/17 or above.
 The latest MSVC compiler recommended.

 # Platform
 Windows only.
 But you can customize the interface part of the code to make it work on Linux since this framework uses standard C++ only.